 To shape the gnocchi hold a fork in one hand (see photo) and place a gnocchi pillow against the tines of the fork (or gnocchi board), cut ends out.
 With confidence and an assertive (but very light) touch, use your thumb and press in and down the length of the fork.
 The gnocchi should curl into a slight "C" shape, their backs will capture the impression of the tines as tiny ridges (good for catching sauce later).
 Set each gnocchi aside, dust with a bit more flour if needed, until you are ready to boil them.
 This step takes some practice, don't get discouraged, once you get the hang of it it's easy.

 Now that you're on the final stretch, either reheat your potato water or start with a fresh pot (salted), and bring to a boil.
 Cook the gnocchi in batches by dropping them into the boiling water roughly twenty at a time.
 They will let you know when they are cooked because they will pop back up to the top.
 Fish them out of the water a few at a time with a slotted spoon ten seconds or so after they've surfaced.
 Have a large platter ready with a generous swirl of whatever sauce or favorite pesto you'll be serving on the gnocchi.
 Place the gnocchi on the platter.
 Continue cooking in batches until all the gnocchi are done.
-Gently toss with more sauce or pesto (don't overdo it, it should be a light dressing), and serve immediately, family-style with a drizzle of good olive oil on top.
+Gently toss with more sauce or pesto.
+Don't overdo it, it should be a light coverage.
+Serve immediately, family-style with a drizzle of good olive oil on top.